isaacgarza/dev-stack/README.md

 ## 🎯 Project Templates

-Supported project types:
+dev-stack provides project scaffolding templates for different application types.
+All templates are managed by the Go-based CLI:

 - **go**: Go application with Docker
 - **node**: Node.js application with Docker
 - **python**: Python application with Docker
 - **fullstack**: Multi-service full-stack application